makersacademy/bowling-challenge/README.md

 ## Task

 This is my submission for the week 6 weekend project of Makers Academy.
-The task was to translate the Bowling Scorecard project from last weeks Ruby challenge to JavaScript following our week of learning JS.
+The task was to translate the Bowling Scorecard project from last weeks Ruby challenge into JavaScript.

 I have translated my Ruby code over to JS and created a user interface which utilises jQuery functions to make it interactive for the user.

 ## How to Install